hannahcoolandstuff/skibidi-ohio-gyattspace/README.md

 * Home Persistance (You keep your files!)

 # Use
+you obviously need a github account to use this

 it's very simple to install, there is a pseudo-graphical installer.

+first Remember to star the repo (optional but appreciated)

-first start a new codespace https://github.com/codespaces/new to install just copy and paste this command in your codespace terminal
+after start a new codespace https://github.com/codespaces/new to install just copy and paste this command in your codespace terminal
 ```
 curl -O https://git.mollomm1.dev/Mollomm1/DesktopOnCodespaces/raw/branch/main/install.sh